What is a Seborrheic Keratosis?

 Seborrhoeic Keratoses have a huge variety of appearances.

-I would guess that the a Skin Cancer Doctor is able to confidently ‘name’ a lesion as a ‘Seb K’ around 95% of the time.
-However, there are many faces of Seb K.
+I would guess that the a Skin Cancer Doctor is able to confidently ‘name’ a lesion as a ‘Seb K’ around 98% of the time.
+However, there are many faces of Seb K, and melanoma is forever the concern.

-Dermatoscopy of SK will show characteristic features that usually avoids the need for a biopsy – but not always.
+Dermatoscopy of Seb K will show characteristic features that usually avoids the need for a biopsy – but not always.

 A pitfall for the skin cancer doctor is ‘melanoacanthomatous melanoma’ – in other words, a melanoma that looks like a Seb K.